-- Introduce the book or extract of text to the children - If a book, discuss the front cover using the key skills of predicting and questioning - The text should be read in small sections and at the end of each section, the four key skills put into play.
+- If a book, discuss the front cover using the key skills of predicting and questioning - The text should be read in small sections and at the end of each section, the four key skills put into play.
 Time should be given for discussion within groups in KS1 so that they can feedback their ideas to the rest of the class. - Once the summarising has taken place, the groups move onto the next section of text and repeat the process.